iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

 - Setup the [development environment](#development-environment) explained above.
 - Format the code by following the
   [code style guidelines](#code-style-guidelines) below.
-- Auto-format any JS code changes by running `npm run prettier-src`.
 - Commit and push the changes to your fork of [dvc.org](https://github.com/iterative/dvc.org.git).
 - Please follow the [commit style guidelines](#commit-style-guidelines)